Pallavolo Scandicci

 Pallavolo Scandicci is an Italian professional women's volleyball club based in Scandicci that plays in the Serie A1, known also by its sponsored name Savino del Bene Scandicci.
+On the global stage, the club is currently champion of the FIVB Volleyball Women's Club World Championship.

 Previous names

 Due to sponsorship, the club have competed under the following names: